EveryDayFurry/vrchat-quest1/README.md

 - Verified for build `2026.3.2p2` only.
 Future VRChat updates need re-testing against the same scope.
 - This does not modify VRChat's code, assets, or network traffic — it only changes what the OS reports about supported devices, inside the VRChat process.
-- No claim is made about detectability.
-Use at your own risk.
+- Avatar and world thumbnails may not load at all

 ## License